In season 5 episode 2 of Dexter, Astor says "it got worse" to discuss what happened in her life since the title character joined their family.

 Criminal Minds has several episodes in which the unsub they think has killed a limited number of people actually has killed dozens more ("The Fox", "Open Season", "To Hell..."/"...And Back"), or the unsub escalates the violence ("Omnivore"), or the crimes themselves turn out to be even more horrific than first imagined ("Legacy").
 In "Lucky", what seems to be just another serial killer turns out to be a cannibal, and then it really gets worse: the cannibal fed one of his victims to the rest of the community in a pot of chili.

 Also "How can we make what they're doing to the kids any worse?"
-From they're taking them, to they're taking them and the kids won't age, to they're incorperating them into their bodies, to they're incorperating them into their bodies because the kids produce feel-good chemicals.
-For 40 years the kids have been trapped unaging, plugged into an alien's body because they make them high.
-There's signs they're at least partially concious too.
+From "they're taking them", to "they're taking them and the kids won't age", to "they're incorporating them into their bodies", to "they're incorporating them into their bodies because the kids produce feel-good chemicals".
+For 40 years, the kids have been trapped, unaging, plugged into an alien's body because they make them high.
+There's signs they're at least partially conscious too.

-To finally defeat the aliens they need an antenna to reansmit a feedback signal.
+To finally defeat the aliens, they need an antenna to transmit a feedback signal.
 Unfortunately, the power is going to be so great the antenna will be destroyed.
 How is this worse?
 The only antenna that could work in the time available is a human child.
 And to make things even worse, the only child available is Captain Jack's own grandson.

 Not just the Torchwood staff.
 Most of whom died.
 As in permanently this time.

-Again, The West Wing.
-Toby describes the consequences of defaulting on the national debt in a calm monotone: "You know, the immediate collapse of the US economy, followed by Japan sinking into the sea, followed by a worldwide depression the likes of which no mortal can imagine." and then the punchline "... followed by week two."
+Toby once describes the consequences of defaulting on the national debt in a calm monotone: "You know, the immediate collapse of the US economy, followed by Japan sinking into the sea, followed by a worldwide depression the likes of which no mortal can imagine," and then the punchline, "...followed by week two."